sy2002/gbc4mega65/README.md

 SD cards need to be formatted with FAT32.
 If you have a folder called `/gbc`, then the file browser will switch to this folder by default.

-Both SD card slot of the MEGA65 are supported.
+Both SD card slots of the MEGA65 are supported.
 The back slot ("external") has precedence over the bottom tray slot ("internal").
 That means:

-* If during startup/reset a SD card is inserted into the external slot, then this SD card will be chosen.
+* If during startup/reset an SD card is inserted into the external slot, then this SD card will be chosen.
-* If, while the file browser is open and the internal slot is active, a SD card is inserted into the external slot, then the file browser switches to the external slot.
-If the card is removed from the external slot, the file browser switches back.
+* If, while the file browser is open and the internal slot is active, an SD card is inserted into the external slot, then the file browser switches to the external slot.
+If the card is removed from the external slot, the file browser switches back to the internal slot.

-* Use <kbd>F1</kbd> to switch to the internal card while the file browser is open and use <kbd>F3</kbd> to switch to the external card.
+Use <kbd>F1</kbd> to switch to the internal card while the file browser is open and use <kbd>F3</kbd> to switch to the external card.